-date is a basic Unix command for getting or setting the current time and date on your system.
+date command is a basic Unix command for getting or setting the current time and date on your system.
 Because it's the easiest way to get current time, this command is extensively used in Unix scripting.

 Getting current time and date in your Unix system

 The default usage of this command is simple and requires no additional command line parameters:

 greys@xps:~ $ date Sat Jun 15 10:18:19 IST 2019